2010 European Aquatics Championships

 The 2010 European Aquatics Championships were held from 4–15 August 2010 in Budapest and Balatonfüred, Hungary.
-It was the fourth time that the city of Budapest hosts this event after 1926, 1958 and 2006.
+It was the fourth time that the city of Budapest hosted this event after 1926, 1958 and 2006.
 Events in swimming, diving, synchronised swimming (synchro) and open water swimming were scheduled.

 The 2010 European Water Polo Championships was held separately, from 29 August – 11 September in Zagreb, Croatia.